t4d-gmbh/Weekend-Out/README.md

 - Keep the suggested branch name as is, and checkout the newly created branch on your device.

-- Create a new markdown file for Carol's drone list and add the items she mentioned in her comment.
+- On the webinterface of your repository, create a new markdown file for Carol's drone list (by clicking on the `+` button next to "Code") and add the items she mentioned in her comment.

-- Once you’ve made your changes, push them to the remote repository.
+- Once you’ve made your changes, commit them to the new branch on your remote repository.

+- _Q.1._ How does the process of creating a new branch and committing changes differ between the local and remote environments?
+Which step is missing in the online process?

 ### 3. Create a Pull Request